ipjoshua1483/Reinforcement-Learning-on-Ising-System/README.md

 ## Proximal Policy Optimization
 ![PPO](./figures/PPO.png)
-*Left: Magnetic field vs temperature, Right: Entropy vs training steps.*
+*Left: Magnetic field vs temperature, Right: Entropy vs training steps for PPO.*

 Although PPO successfully flips the spins while keeping the initial and final temperatures equal, the resulting entropy is ~2400, which is much higher than the supposed minimum of ~100 found by alternative methods.
 We reason that there is learning to an extent, given that the naive approach to flipping signs will yield an entropy of ~4000 instead.
 However, this signifies that other methods should be investgiated.